Irene Abrigo: Discography

+Mentors

+Abrigo has maintained close relationships with important musical figures who have played a significant role in her artistic development, including Heinz Holliger, Jürg Dähler, Corina Belcea and Enrico Onofri.

 Instruments and bows

 Between 2016 and 2018 Abrigo performed on a violin by Gaetano Antoniazzi and occasionally on a Guarneri del Gesù and Antonio Stradivari.

 Since June 2018 Abrigo plays a violin by Giovanni Battista Guadagnini, Milan 1758, on loan to her from a private collector.

 She plays on bows by F.X.
 Tourte (ex-Iona Brown), Nicolas Maline, Jean-Jacque Millant and Arnaud Suard.

 Private life

-Abrigo married in 2018 the Viola player and Entrepreneur Jürg Dähler.
-They are currently living in Winterthur, Switzerland.
+Abrigo is married and living in Switzerland since 2012.
 In 2023 Irene received the Swiss citizenship.

 Abrigo has been a vegan for 10 years (2008–2018).